JoleneKearse/Late-Night-Food-Ordering-App/README.md

 #### Random Delays for `setTimeout`

-Since I went through the effort of showing WeChat payments, I wanted the **simulate the payment processing**.
+Since I went through the effort of showing WeChat payments, I wanted to **simulate the payment processing**.
 I have a processing and completed screen.

 ![Payment processing and thank you screens](screenshots/payment-screens.png)